SALMON-TDDFT/SALMON-DOCS/source/exercises.rst

 illustrates the calculation of electron dynamics in the crystalline silicon induced by a pulsed electric field.

-The final exercise (Exercise-6) is for an irradiation and a propagation of a pulsed light in a bulk silicon, coupling Maxwell equations for the electromagnetic fields of the pulsed light and the electron dynamics in the unit cells.
+Exercise-6 is for an irradiation and a propagation of a pulsed light in a bulk silicon, coupling Maxwell equations for the electromagnetic fields of the pulsed light and the electron dynamics in the unit cells.
 This calculation is quite time-consuming and is